carboxylman/stackdb/doc/user-guide.md

 ### Debuginfo Search Path ###

-If your StackDB program is attaching to a target in userspace, or if the target program in your VM is running the same binaries as in the VM the StackDB program is running in, your debuginfo will likely be installed in normal Linux locations in the filesystem (i.e., /usr/lib/debug).
+If your Stackdb program is attaching to a target in userspace, or if the target program in your VM is running the same binaries as in the VM the Stackdb program is running in, your debuginfo will likely be installed in normal Linux locations in the filesystem (i.e., /usr/lib/debug).
-However, if you are attaching to an OS or process running in a VM, your VM may have different binaries than the host filesystem that the StackDB program is running in.
+However, if you are attaching to an OS or process running in a VM, your VM may have different binaries than the host filesystem that the Stackdb program is running in.
 If this is true, you'll need to use the `-R` option to change the debuginfo search path prefix.
 You'll need to create a directory that is a mirror of the relevant parts of the